demergent-labs/kybra/README.md

 -   Performance improvements if necessary (~2023)
 -   RustPython production-ready or risks accepted (~2023)

+### Gotchas and Caveats

+-   Most of the stdlib doesn't work yet
+-   Most PyPI packages will not work yet

 ### Contributing

 Not currently taking contributions, but definitely taking issues and questions.
 Please allow time for initial code architecture and governance/legal/token work to be put in place.
 Kybra will most likely have a license extension [similar to Azle's](https://github.com/demergent-labs/azle/blob/main/LICENSE_EXTENSION.md).